 We continue upwards till we reach the highest peak of the Jebel Akhdar range, Jebel Shams, from where we can peer down into the depths of Wadi Nakhr to fully admire its gigantic proportions and massive depth.

 Later visit the town of Al Hamra and enjoy learning about village life and the history of Oman at this 400-year-old town that lies on the southern slopes of the Akhdar Mountains.
 Here you should visit the Bait Al Safa museum, where locals demonstrate old Omani traditions in a restored mud-brick house.

 Leisurely explore some of the oldest preserved houses in Oman and visitors to the nearby souq can watch a halwa maker at work in the only halwa shop still operating in the old souq.

 Afterwards, head back to the resort for dinner and a quiet evening under the stars.

 Enjoy breakfast at The View Oman, before or after enjoying a leisurely swim at the gorgeous infinity pool at the resort.

 We can visit Bahla fort and potters complex before heading back to The View Oman for the evening.
-Bahla Fort, has been declared a World Heritage site but as it was built with mud and straw bricks the fort have seen heavy damage due to weathering over the years.
-It has reopened recently in 2012 after massive restoration however it is not well setup for unguided tours with a serious lack of informational plaques or other instruments.
+Bahla Fort, has been declared a World Heritage site but as it was built with mud and straw bricks the fort has seen heavy damage due to weathering over the years.
+It has reopened recently in 2012 after massive restoration however it is not well set up for unguided tours with a serious lack of informational plaques or other instruments.